Pallabpal/Image-Search-Gallery/README.md

 2. CSS: To style and make the web page visually appealing and responsive.</br>

-J. avaScript: To handle user interactions, image search functionality, and download feature.</br>
+3. JavaScript: To handle user interactions, image search functionality, and download feature.</br>